MinghuiChen43/awesome-deep-phenomena/README.md

 - Stochastic Activation Pruning for Robust Adversarial Defense. [[paper]](https://arxiv.org/abs/1803.01442) [[code]](https://github.com/Guneet-Dhillon/Stochastic-Activation-Pruning)
   - Guneet S. Dhillon, Kamyar Azizzadenesheli, Zachary C. Lipton, Jeremy Bernstein, Jean Kossaifi, Aran Khanna, Anima Anandkumar. *ICLR 2018*
   - Digest: We propose Stochastic Activation Pruning (SAP), a mixed strategy for adversarial defense.
 SAP prunes a random subset of activations (preferentially pruning those with smaller magnitude) and scales up the survivors to compensate.

+### 2017

+- One pixel attack for fooling deep neural networks. [[paper]](https://arxiv.org/abs/1710.08864)
+  - Jiawei Su, Danilo Vasconcellos Vargas, Sakurai Kouichi. *IEEE Transactions on Evolutionary Computation*
+  - Digest: In this paper, we analyze an attack in an extremely limited scenario where only one pixel can be modified.
+For that we propose a novel method for generating one-pixel adversarial perturbations based on differential evolution (DE).
+It requires less adversarial information (a black-box attack) and can fool more types of networks due to the inherent features of DE.

 ## Representation Learning